How is Voice Produced

 There are correct and incorrect ways to breathe, and it is important we have strong breath support as a good foundation for voice production.

-The airstream created by our lungs then travels up through the windpipe to the voice box (larynx).
+The air pushed up by our lungs travels through the windpipe to the voice box (larynx).
 The voice box is a system of cartilages, muscles, ligaments and mucous membranes whose main purpose is to control the vocal cords.
+This is where the sound is produced.